ubikusss/uipath/README.md

 It uses the uipath/Infrastructure installation script Install-UiPathOrchestrator.ps1.

-The following modifications were done to make this script work with the windows container image:
+The following modifications were done to make this script work with the windows container image base image:

-- 1. ClientForNFS-Infrastructure must be removed from the installation script
+- ClientForNFS-Infrastructure must be removed from the installation script
-- 2. The default apppool identity must be change to appPoolIdentityType
+- The default apppool identity must be change to appPoolIdentityType